-The City's University Neighborhood Plan (a component of its General Plan Land Use Element) was adopted in 2008, pursuant to a CEQA Negative Declaration (Case No. P060401), and covers the area north and east of the UCR campus, generally bordered by Chicago Avenue to the west, Spruce Street to the north, and Box Springs Mountain Reserve to the east and northeast.
+The City's University Neighborhood Plan was adopted in 2008 and covers the area north and east of the UCR campus, generally bordered by Chicago Avenue to the west, Spruce Street to the north, and Box Springs Mountain Reserve to the east and northeast.
 The University Neighborhood Plan designated most of the area west of UCR and Watkins Drive as medium or hillside residential and the area north of the I-215/SR 60 freeway, east of Iowa Avenue, and west of Watkins Drive as primarily high-density residential with pockets of medium and medium-high residential and mixed-use urban.
 The blocks immediately surrounding University Avenue north of West Campus were designated mixed-use urban, with business/office park, commercial, and public facilities in the area south of the I-215/SR 60 freeway.
 Densities are permitted up to 60 dwelling units per acre, depending upon location and proximity to transit (City of Riverside 2008).